By Dylan Vazzano, TTU Sports Information

 Mackenzie Litzsinger scored less than a minute into the extra session to conclude the captivating contest in what was the reigning OVC Forward of the Year's second score of the tilt.
 The SIUE red-shirt sophomore now leads the conference with five goals.

 Litzsinger's heroics capped off a combined seven-goal output for both sides, the highest-scoring match Tech has been a part of in over two calendar years.
-The Golden Eagles (1-4-1, 0-1-0 OVC), who had just one goal in the first five matches of the spring, found the back of the net three times for the most goals in a contest TTU has scored since a 3-0 win over Murray State on Oct.
+The Golden Eagles (1-4-1, 0-1-0 OVC), who had just one goal in the first five matches of the fall, found the back of the net three times for the most goals in a contest TTU has scored since a 3-0 win over Murray State on Oct.
 11, 2019.

 Trailing 2-0 after SIUE (4-4-0, 1-0-0 OVC) scored twice in the span of 75 seconds from the 15th-17th minutes, the Golden Eagles responded with three consecutive scores to take the narrow edge.
 Meredith Nye started the purple and gold scoring brigade with her second career goal in the 25th minute, capitalizing on a loose ball in front of the net before rocketing it in between the pipes to cut the deficit to 2-1.

 Still down a goal early in the second half, Tech exploded for a pair of scores in the span of only 65 seconds to take the lead.
 Bailey Taylor played a pivotal role in the TTU attack, first drilling a shot of SIUE's Andrea Vollmer that went into the back of the net for a Cougar own goal that squared the score in the 56th minute.
 Taylor then illuminated the back of the net moments later with the go-ahead net-finder in the 57th minute.